Hiking the Puʻu Māʻeliʻeli Trail (Digging Hill Pillbox) on Oʻahu, Hawaiʻi

 Puʻu Māʻeliʻeli Pillbox

-From the Puʻu Māʻeliʻeli Pillbox, you’ll be able to see as far as Kualoa Ranch and Mokoliʻi to the north and Mt.
+From the Puʻu Māʻeliʻeli Pillbox, places can be seen as far away as Kualoa Ranch and Mokoliʻi to the north, as well as Mt.
 Olomana and the Kalāheo Hills to the south.

-In my experience, the Puʻu Māʻeliʻeli Pillbox is less crowded than other popular sunrise hikes, like the Lanikai Pillboxes or Crouching Lion.
+In my experience, the Puʻu Māʻeliʻeli Pillbox can be one of the least crowded Oʻahu sunrise hikes, which is something that cannot be said about similar east Oʻahu adventures, like the Lanikai Pillboxes or the Crouching Lion Trail.

 Puʻu Māʻeliʻeli Pillbox